BrookeHeck/BrookeHeck/README.md

 - Worked Air Transportation for US Air Force
 - Stationed at Ramstein and Offutt
 ### 🧀 Fun Facts
-- Love biking, hiking, and any outdoor activity
+- I love biking, hiking, and any outdoor activity
-- Wisconsin native, yes I'm a cheesehead!
+- I'm a Wisconsin native, yes I'm a cheesehead!
 ### 📚 Resources Used to Build This Repo
  - [How to Build a GitHub Profile](https://github.com/HexxKing/HexxKing/blob/main/how-to.md)
  - Banner from [Canva](https://www.canva.com)